c9s/AssetKit/README.md

     Saving config...
     Done

-And your `.assetkit` file will be updated.
+And your `.assetkit` file will be updated, these asset files will be installed into `public/assets`.

+>   NOTE:
+>   To install asset files with symbol link, use --link option,
+>   Which is convenient for asset development.

 Once you've done, you can precompile the asset files to a squashed javascript/stylesheet files: